-These Pineapple Cake Mix Whoopie Pies are so easy to make and are bursting with pineapple flavor.
+These Pineapple Whoopie Pies are so easy to make and are bursting with pineapple flavor.
 They’re the perfect dessert for Easter and Spring!
+We’re using boxed cake mix to make it even easier!

 As an Amazon Affiliate, I earn from qualifying purchases.